2Toad/fluent-state/README.md

 1. BeforeTransition: (currentState: State, newState: string) => { /* return false to stop the lifecycle */ }
 2. TransitionFailed: (currentState: State, newState: string) => {}
 3. AfterTransition: (previousState: State, currentState: State) => {}

+## Contributing 🤝

+So you want to contribute to the Fluent State project?
+Fantastic!
+Please read the [Contribute](./contribute.md) doc to get started.